kolbyn24/Notes/README.md

 And that's it!
 You should be ready to go.

-Can use ctrl+p or command+p and type git to manually push changes using "commit" first and then "push".
+Can use ctrl+p or command+p and type git to manually push changes using "commit-and-sync".
 Use "pull" to get the most recent changes.
 It should be automatically pushing and pulling, but I like to manually push my changes to avoid conflicts.

 Use LanguageTool community plugin for spell check or turn on system spellcheck under settings, editor, spellcheck.